-- information, data, news, documents that enable the SB to perform checks in an informed manner; - reports according to the provisions of the Whistleblowing Procedure.
+- information, data, news, documents that enable the SB to perform checks in an informed manner; - reporting in accordance with the provisions of the Whistleblowing Procedure.

 The Recipients of the Model shall comply with such obligations.

 5.1.1 Information flows